kanyanaJashi/literate-pancake/articleJashi_Kanyana.md

 # Python Exceptions

-The Aim and main goal here is to understand what an exception in Python is.
+The main goal here is to understand what an exception is in Python.
 Python, well known as a high-level, interpreted, general-purpose programming language with its design philosophy emphasizing code readability with the use of significant indentation, dynamically-typed and garbage-collected, supporting multiple programming paradigms, including structured (particularly procedural), object-oriented and functional programming.

 ## Errors in Python: